gelisam/klister/README.rst

 * Languages with `custom implicit terms`_, via macros which generate terms of an existing ``#lang`` based on a type in the new ``#lang``.

-.. _bibliography: bibliography.rst
-.. _Type-providing macros: TODO: write a small example demonstrating this feature.
-.. _Type-aware macros: TODO: write a small example demonstrating this feature.
-.. _Stuck macros: TODO: write a small example demonstrating this feature.
-Maybe the traverse-traverse-id example from Compose NYC 2019?
-.. _Problem-aware macros: TODO: write a small example demonstrating all the different problems one can write a macro for.
 .. _Custom type-driven code generation: TODO write a small example demonstrating the feature.
 Perhaps the traverse-traverse-id example again?
 .. _custom type systems: TODO: write an example #lang in which functions are